McTsts/Minecraft-Shaders-Wiki/Core Shader List.md

 ---

 ### text
 All parts of text, including the shadow.
-This encompasses all text rendered including: F3 Menu, Menu button text, Entity names, Text display entites, Item names, descriptions & amounts in the inventory and the Chat etc. It also does the explored parts of maps
+This encompasses all text rendered including: F3 Menu, Menu button text, Entity names, Text display entities, Item names, descriptions & amounts in the inventory and the Chat etc. It also does the explored parts of maps

 ---